sktime/skpro/docs/introduction.rst

 The skpro predictions are hence forecasts of a genuine probabilistic kind that are a primary interest for many real-world applications.

 This is in a nutshell what skpro is about.
-Head to the :doc:`installation instructions <installation>` or continue to the comprehensive :doc:`user guide <user_guide>` to learn more.
+Read the :doc:`installation instructions <installation>` or continue to the comprehensive :doc:`user guide <user_guide>` to learn more.

 .. _scikit-learn: http://scikit-learn.org/
 .. _Dr Franz Király: https://www.ucl.ac.uk/statistics/people/franz-kiraly